 So what if my cat, while out on patrol, actually found its prey?
-Surely this would bring him one step closer towards a more fulfilled and self-actualized indoor kitty existence.
+Surely this’d bring him one step closer towards a more fulfilled and self-actualized indoor kitty existence.

-I imagined hiding little bowls of food around the house… then I imagined me actually refilling these bowls.
-Then I imagined having to move them around to different hiding spots, spilling, forgetting, and every so often, perhaps only after following a trail of ants, finding one undiscovered and rancid.
+I imagined hiding little bowls of food around the house… then I imagined having to refill them, move them, spilling, forgetting, and every so often, perhaps only after following a trail of ants, finding one undiscovered and rancid.
 Hmmm, maybe there’s a way to hide something else, a way to hide something other than food, a way to make something not-food = food…

 Want to Give it a Try?

 I’ve received a few questions from people interested in building something similar, so the rest of this post has some tips.

 Train First, Build Later